raybogman/raybogman.github.io/_posts/2020-12-25-amazon-aws-certified-cloud-practitioner-exam-preparation.md

 - Performance Efficiency
 - Cost Optimisation

+<amp-img src="/assets/images/aws-well-architected-framework.png" width="690" height="307" layout="responsive" alt="AWS Well Architected Framework"></amp-img>

+### AWS Shared Responsibility Model

+<amp-img src="/assets/images/aws-shared-responsibility-model.jpg" width="971" height="526" layout="responsive" alt="AWS Shared Responsibility Model"></amp-img>

+### AWS Partner Network
-AWS Professional Services
+- AWS Professional Services
-APN - AWS Partner Network
+- APN - AWS Partner Network
-APN Technology Partners
+- APN Technology Partners
-APN Consulting Partners
+- APN Consulting Partners
-AWS Training Partners
+- AWS Training Partners
-AWS Competency Partners
+- AWS Competency Partners
-AWS Navigate Program
+- AWS Navigate Program

 ### AWS Simple Monthly Calculator

 The <u>Simple Monthly Calculator</u> provides an estimate of usage charges for AWS services based on certain information you provide.
 It helps customers and prospects <strong>estimate their monthly</strong> AWS bill more efficiently.

 This calculator provides a visual interface to enter details about the AWS services that you plan to use and then it outputs a detailed estimate of the monthly AWS bill.
 Please see the illustration for more details:

 ### AWS Total Cost of Ownership (TCO) Calculator